oasis-tcs/openc2-jadn/jadn-v2.0.md

 business and similar processes.*

 The UML specification is organized around the concept of classification, and among its classifiers are DataType and Class.
-Instances of a DataType are identified only by their value, and all instances of a DataType with the same value are considered to be equal instances.
-DataType instances are immutable because different values are by definition different instances.
+Instances of a DataType are identified by their value, and all instances of a DataType with the same value are considered to be equal instances.
+DataType instances are immutable because by definition different values are different instances.
 A value may be classified as an instance of multiple DataTypes, but value comparison is meaningful only among instances of the same type.